A built-up roof on a commercial property.

-Built-up roofs are a tried and true commercial roofing option, but that doesn’t mean they don’t take planning.
-While built-up roofs (BUR roofing) systems were invented in the 1800s, and became popular for commercial buildings during the 1970s, they’re still around today for a reason.
-They’re durable, reliable, and long-lasting!
+BUR roof systems are a modified version of asphalt roofing invented in the 1800s.
+They became popular for commercial buildings during the 1970s.
+They’re still around today for a reason.
+They’re durable, cost-effective, and long-lasting.

 How Do Built-Up Roofing Systems Work?

-When installing a BUR system, there is a layer of bitumen, which includes asphalt, coal tar or cold-applied adhesive that is placed across the roof deck.
+When installing a BUR system, there is a layer of bitumen, which includes asphalt, coal tar, or cold-applied adhesive that is placed across the roof deck.
 (If necessary, you can fasten a base sheet before putting this layer on to create a safe and sturdy space to work.)

 As it’s covered ply sheets (or roofing felts) of hot asphalt and tar fabric or fiberglass are rolled down.
 These are typically referred to as “plies.”
 On the top layer, the surfacing aggregate is then placed for durability and aesthetics.
-Additionally, a reflective coating can be added to meet cooling requirements.
+Additionally, a reflective roof coating can be added to meet cooling requirements.

 Because of the several layers of bitumen involved, not only are BUR systems extremely durable (providing high resistance to fire and wind), but they’re also quite heavy.